causify-ai/tutorials/class_project_instructions/Projects/AutoGluon_Project_Description.md

 **Description**

-AutoGluon is an open-source AutoML toolkit designed to simplify the process of building machine learning models.
-It automates the selection of algorithms, hyperparameter tuning, and model evaluation, making it accessible for users with varying levels of expertise.
-Key features include:
+AutoGluon is an open-source AutoML framework designed to simplify the process of building and deploying machine learning models.
+It automates tasks such as data preprocessing, feature engineering, model selection, and hyperparameter tuning, allowing users to achieve high-quality results with minimal effort.

-- **Automatic Model Selection**: Quickly identifies the best algorithms for your dataset.
+Technologies Used
+AutoGluon

+- Supports various data types, including tabular, text, and image data.
+- Automatically selects and tunes models using state-of-the-art algorithms.
+- Provides easy-to-use APIs for quick experimentation and deployment.
-- **Hyperparameter Optimization**: Fine-tunes model parameters to enhance performance.
+- Includes built-in evaluation metrics for assessing model performance.
-- **Ensemble Learning**: Combines multiple models to improve accuracy and robustness.
-- **Support for Various Data Types**: Works with structured data, text, and images.

 ---

 ### Project 1: Predicting Housing Prices
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to predict housing prices based on various features such as location, size, and amenities.
-Students will optimize the model to achieve the highest possible accuracy.
+**Project Objective**: Build a predictive model to estimate housing prices based on various features such as location, size, and amenities.

-**Dataset Suggestions**: Look for housing datasets on Kaggle or open government portals that provide historical housing prices and features.
+**Dataset Suggestions**: Search for real estate datasets available on Kaggle or government open data portals.

 **Tasks**:
+- Data Ingestion:
-- **Data Ingestion**: Load the dataset into a DataFrame using Pandas.
+  - Load the dataset containing housing features and prices into a Pandas DataFrame.

+- Data Preprocessing:
-- **Data Preprocessing**: Clean the data by handling missing values and encoding categorical features.
+  - Clean the dataset by handling missing values and encoding categorical variables.

+- Model Training:
-- **Model Training with AutoGluon**: Utilize AutoGluon to automatically train multiple regression models and select the best one.
+  - Use AutoGluon to automatically train multiple regression models and select the best-performing one.

+- Model Evaluation:
-- **Model Evaluation**: Assess model performance using metrics such as RMSE and R-squared.
+  - Evaluate model performance using metrics such as RMSE and R².
-- **Visualization**: Create visualizations to show the relationship between features and predicted prices.

-**Bonus Ideas (Optional)**:
-- Experiment with feature engineering to enhance model performance.
-- Compare AutoGluon’s results against a manually tuned model to analyze differences.
+- Visualization:
+  - Visualize the predicted vs. actual prices using Matplotlib or Seaborn.

 ---

-### Project 2: Customer Churn Prediction
+### Project 2: Customer Segmentation for E-commerce
 **Difficulty**: 2 (Medium)

-**Project Objective**: This project aims to predict customer churn for a subscription-based service.
-Students will optimize the model to minimize false negatives, ensuring that at-risk customers are identified.
+**Project Objective**: Implement clustering algorithms to segment customers based on purchasing behavior to enhance targeted marketing strategies.

-**Dataset Suggestions**: Find customer churn datasets on Kaggle or open datasets related to telecommunications or subscription services.
+**Dataset Suggestions**: Look for e-commerce transaction datasets on Kaggle or open datasets from government sources.

 **Tasks**:
+- Data Collection:
-- **Data Loading**: Import the customer churn dataset into a Pandas DataFrame.
+  - Import the customer transaction dataset and summarize key features.
-- **Exploratory Data Analysis (EDA)**: Conduct EDA to understand the distribution of features and identify patterns.
-- **Model Training with AutoGluon**: Use AutoGluon to train classification models and identify the best-performing one for predicting churn.
-- **Feature Importance Analysis**: Analyze which features are most influential in predicting churn.
-- **Model Evaluation**: Evaluate the model using precision, recall, and F1-score, focusing on minimizing false negatives.

-**Bonus Ideas (Optional)**:
-- Implement a cost-benefit analysis to quantify the impact of reducing churn.
-- Explore the effect of different sampling techniques on model performance.
+- Feature Engineering:
+  - Create additional features such as total spending, frequency of purchases, and recency of last purchase.

+- Clustering with AutoGluon:
+  - Utilize AutoGluon to apply clustering algorithms (e.g., K-means, DBSCAN) and determine optimal clusters.

+- Cluster Analysis:
+  - Analyze the characteristics of each customer segment and visualize them using scatter plots.

+- Insights Generation:
+  - Generate actionable insights based on customer segments for targeted marketing campaigns.

 ---

-### Project 3: Image Classification of Plant Species
+### Project 3: Sentiment Analysis on Product Reviews
 **Difficulty**: 3 (Hard)

-**Project Objective**: The objective is to classify images of various plant species based on their features.
-Students will optimize the model for accuracy while dealing with a diverse dataset with multiple classes.
+**Project Objective**: Develop a sentiment analysis model to classify product reviews as positive, negative, or neutral using text data from online sources.

-**Dataset Suggestions**: Use image datasets available on Kaggle or HuggingFace that contain labeled images of different plant species.
+**Dataset Suggestions**: Access publicly available product review datasets on platforms like Kaggle or HuggingFace Datasets.

 **Tasks**:
-- **Data Collection**: Download and organize the image dataset into training and validation sets.
-- **Data Augmentation**: Apply techniques such as rotation, flipping, and scaling to enhance dataset diversity.
+- Data Gathering:
+  - Collect a dataset of product reviews along with their associated ratings.

+- Text Preprocessing:
+  - Clean and preprocess the text data by removing noise, tokenizing, and applying transformations.

+- Model Training with AutoGluon:
-- **Model Training with AutoGluon**: Leverage AutoGluon to train deep learning models for image classification.
+  - Leverage AutoGluon to train various NLP models for sentiment classification and choose the best one based on performance.

-- **Transfer Learning**: Utilize pre-trained models and fine-tune them using AutoGluon for improved performance.
-- **Model Evaluation**: Assess classification accuracy using confusion matrices and classification reports.
+- Performance Evaluation:
+  - Evaluate the model using classification metrics such as accuracy, precision, recall, and F1-score.

+- Visualization:
+  - Create visualizations to show sentiment distribution and model performance across different product categories.

 **Bonus Ideas (Optional)**:
-- Implement a web application for real-time plant species classification using the trained model.
-- Experiment with different architectures and compare their performance against the AutoGluon results.
+- Implement additional preprocessing techniques such as stemming or lemmatization.
+- Experiment with ensemble methods to combine predictions from multiple models for improved accuracy.
+- Explore transfer learning by fine-tuning pre-trained NLP models within the AutoGluon framework.